awsdocs/amazon-emr-release-guide/doc_source/emr-configure-apps.md

 **Warning**
 Amazon EMR Describe and List API operations will emit custom and configurable settings, which are used as a part of Amazon EMR job flows, in plaintext\.
 We recommend not to insert sensitive information, such as passwords, in these settings\.

 The configuration classifications that are available vary by Amazon EMR release version\.
-For a list of configuration classifications that are available for each release version of Amazon EMR, see [About Amazon EMR Releases](emr-release-components.md)\.
+For a list of configuration classifications that are supported in a particular release version, refer to the page for that release version under [About Amazon EMR Releases](emr-release-components.md)\.

 The following is example JSON file for a list of configurations\.